Health & Wellness

 • Easy maintenance: Cleaning is a breeze with pillow back sofas, as removable cushions can be easily laundered or spot-treated as needed vs tight-back sofas with built-in cushioning.
 Regular fluffing of the pillows helps maintain their shape and longevity.

 This divine creation combines the best of both worlds, offering plush relaxation and a touch of sophistication.
-So sit back, and relax as you sink into the ultimate remedy for both style and spinal relief.
+So sit back, and relax as you sink into the ultimate remedy for both style and spinal pain relief.
 Go one step further and discover the right daybed, here!

 There are numerous tactics you can take to prevent unnecessary back pain while doing your best lounging.
 By following these simple tips and techniques, you can alleviate back discomfort and improve your overall well-being:

 • Sit like a boss: Maintain a posture that says “I’ve got this” with your shoulders relaxed and your back aligned against the backrest of your chair or couch.
+This helps you sit comfortably and reduces back pain.

 • Give your lower back some love: Put a pillow or a lumbar roll behind your lower back to show your spine some TLC and keep it in its natural curve.